harimseong/shell_project/README.md

 the rule includes neither regular expression function nor bison and yacc, just some of C standard library functions and system calls.
 so I hand coded tokenizer and parser and my partner did same for built-ins.

-I referenced POSIX shell command language specification for tokenizer and learned recursive descent parser to understand parsing process and make parser.
+I referenced POSIX shell command language specification for tokenizer and studied parser lectures to understand parsing process and make parser(RDP).
 bash source code from https://ftp.gnu.org/ was helpful but not much.